githubpsyche/jaxcmr/notebooks/plum/where_to_place_arguments.md

 The compromise seems to be to include implementations following the first pattern and just have them called by functions following the second pattern.

 Yeah, ok.

+I'm definitely going to implement at least two variants of OneWayMemory: LinearAssociativeMemory and InstanceMemory, for example.

+The parameters used to probe LinearAssociativeMemory instances and InstanceMemory instances are different: Instance memories have a trace-based activation scaling parameter along with a feature-based one, while linear associative memories only have a feature-based one.

+Storing these in parent classes seems inappropriate, as it would require different implementations of functions retrieving activations depending on the type of memory treated as an attribute.

+Therefore, I seem to have a good reason to instead store these parameters in the delegate class instances themselves, and exclude mention of them from the shared interface for retrieving activations.